andru196/MyStemSharpness/README.md

 Welcome to MyStemSharpness!
 This project is a carefully crafted .NET library in C# designed to provide efficient and convenient interaction with the powerful MyStem linguistic tool.
 We understand the importance of having a reliable and fast way to integrate MyStem's capabilities into your applications, and that's why we created this library.

+**⚠️ Warning: Multithreading Not Recommended!**

+The `MyStem` and `FastMyStem` classes are **not designed for concurrent use from different threads within the same instance**.
+If you need to perform analysis in a multithreaded environment, it is strongly recommended to create **separate instances** of the `MyStem` or `FastMyStem` classes for each thread.

 ## 🚀 Getting Started

 If you're ready to dive into the world of linguistic analysis with MyStemSharpness, here are the first steps: